 At key stage 3, assessment takes place formatively through low-stakes testing, such as vocabulary tests and translation tasks, and both summatively and formatively in the form of end of unit assessments.
 We aim to tackle misconceptions as and when they arise.
 All four skill areas (listening, speaking, reading and writing) are tested across the year, and assessment in the two productive skills requires pupils to use different tenses and opinions.
 Summative assessment is used formatively to inform future planning.

-At key stage 4, all pupils have the opportunity to opt for a modern language, and those that study one work towards the Edexcel GCSE in French or Spanish.
+At key stage 4, all pupils have the opportunity to opt for a modern language, and those that study one work towards the Edexcel GCSE in Spanish (although some of our current pupils do study French).
 The scheme of learning ensures that pupils build upon the skills and knowledge gained at key stage 3 so that they can understand and communicate ideas in greater depth and with increasing complexity.
 They will also begin to study themes that are of greater relevance to older pupils.
 Listening, speaking, reading and writing are practised regularly as we cover the five main themes of:

 • Identity and culture